drothermel/by-tomorrow-app/README.md

 ## Development setup

+1. Copy `.env.example` to `.env` and adjust the values as needed.
+The file defines environment variables such as `DATABASE_URL` for Prisma and `VITE_ENABLE_LOGGING` to control console output.
-1. Install dependencies with your preferred package manager (npm or pnpm):
+2. Install dependencies with your preferred package manager (npm or pnpm):
    ```bash
    pnpm install
    # or
    npm install
    ```
-2. Start the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```